anas-farooq8/Two-Dice-Game/README.md

 ## Game Rules

-1. Two players (left and right) take turns rolling dice.
+1. Two players (left and right) take turns rolling the dice.
 2. Each player places one die on their respective side of the camera view.
 3. The application recognizes the dice values and adds them to the player's score.
 4. If both dice show the same value, the game ends.